Possible Ways Forward: Pregnant During Apprenticeship

 • If your technical college has a guidance counselor, this person should be your first point of contact.

-• Your title IX coordinator will be able to explain your rights to you and identify which exemptions to apply for.
+• Your Title IX coordinator will be able to explain your rights to you and identify which exemptions to apply for.

 • Your supervisor needs to know as soon as possible to allow you to avoid hazards at work.